Gabriel-Nunes/little_shelve/README.md

 ## Installation

-To get it running on a linux server, launch the commands bellow:
+To get it running on a linux server, launch the commands below:

     git clone https://github.com/Gabriel-Nunes/little_shelve.git
     cd little_shelve/